microsoft/powerapps-tools/Administration/CoEStarterKit/PowerOps/readme.md

 ## Prerequisites

+### Environments
+The application will manage deploying solutions from Development to Testing and to Production.
+While you can setup PowerOps to use two environments initially (e.g. one for Deploying the PowerOps+ Solution and one for Test and Production.
+Ultimately, you will want to have seperate environments setup for each of at least PowerOps, Development, Test and Production.
+  - The environment into which you are deploying the PowerOps app will need to be created with a Dataverse database.
+Additionally, any target environment requires a Dataverse database in order to deploy your solutions.
 - Create a GitHub account at [GitHub.com](https://github.com)
 - Create a [GitHub org](https://docs.github.com/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch)

+### Users and Permissions
+In order to complete the steps below you will need the following users and permissions in Power Platform, Azure DevOps and Azure.
+- A licensed **Power Apps user** with **System Administrator role** in the Dataverse for the environment into which the PowerOps App will be installed.
+>[!NOTE] This user must not Multi-Factor Authentication enabled as part of the preview until full support of Service Principals are enabled in the pipelines.

+- A licensed **Azure user** with Permissions to create App Registrations and Grant Admin consent** to App Registrations in Azure Active Directory.

 ## Create an Azure AD app registration